top of page

 What Growers Can Do

-Act early - Priming applications during vegetative growth stages prepare the plant before challenges arrive.
+• Act early Priming applications with C4L during key growth stages prepare the plant before challenges arrive.

-Protect photosynthesis - Inputs that support chlorophyll synthesis help maintain the energy supply everything else depends on.
+• Protect photosynthesis Inputs, such as C4L, that support chlorophyll synthesis, help maintain the energy supply everything else depends on.

-Support ROS management - Technologies, such as C4L Technology, that boost the plant's own antioxidant systems reduce the damage at the source.
+• Support ROS management Technologies, such as C4L, which boost the plant's own antioxidant systems reduce the damage at the source.

 The Bottom Line